24- Easy approach to deflection of steel beams.

 The IBC, the building international building code, in which the beam deflection values are grouped into three categories, was Quoted from Prof. Fredrick Roland’s book Steel Design for Civil P.E.

-The first item is for the roof members: Live load L& snow load S or wind load W, and the third category is the dead load plus live load D+L for each category, roof members if supporting plaster ceilings, and the deflection value.
+The first item is for the roof members: live load L& snow load S or wind load W. The third category is the dead load plus live load D+L for each category, roof members if supporting plaster ceilings, and the deflection value.

 Deflection is permitted for live load L to equal L/360, where L is the span.
 For snow Load s or wind load W, the deflection equals L/360; for D+L, the deflection is L/240.